13 ID-E : X-ray Microprobe

 Fluorescence Computed Microtomography (fCMT)

 Element specific X-ray fluorescence tomography with micrometer spatial resolution.
 Our fCMT analysis employs a continuous scanning approach similar to that utilized in fast 2D mapping, with practical pixel times as low as 10-20 milliseconds.
 X-ray fluorescence (full EDS) from a sample is measured as it is translated (X) and rotated (theta) through the focused beam to generate a sinogram (top image shown below).
-In our implentation of the technique we use theta as the fast scan direction to improve stability.
+In our implementation of the technique we use theta as the fast scan direction to improve stability.
 Tomographic slices of XRF intensity through the object are then reconstructed following the same methods utilized for absorption tomography.

 Using fCMT methods researches can non-destructively examine trace element distributions in materials without the need for physical sectioning.
 The bottom image below of a reconstructed slice through a 150 micrometer diameter Arabidopsis seed (Punshon – Dartmouth College) shows the high resolution imaging possible at elemental concentrations below 100 ppm.